 MRU raises awareness with red dress displays

-"We are grateful to Jaime Black for her vision to raise awareness and advocacy for the disproportionate instances of violence experienced by Indigenous women, girls, and gender-diverse people," said Tori McMillan, director of MRU’s Iniskim Centre.
+"We are grateful to Jaime Black for her vision to raise awareness and advocacy for the disproportionate instances of violence experienced by Indigenous women, girls, and gender-diverse people," says Tori McMillan, director of MRU’s Iniskim Centre.

 “In support of this movement, the Iniskim Centre smudges and displays a number of red dresses around the MRU campus as a visual reminder of the harms of gender-based violence in our society.
 This presence also speaks to the absence felt by their families and loved ones who are seeking closure and justice.”